-A spectrograph will disperse and re-image the light it receives at its interface focal plane (usually a slit or a fiber).
-A change in the distribution of light intensity on the focal plane (often called the near-field) or the geometrical direction of the incoming rays that forming the image (often called the far-field) will propagate throught the spectrograph and change the physical position of the spectral lines on the detector.
-For this reason, the light received by the spectrograph as a function of time should be as stable as possible.
+(often called the near-field) or the geometrical direction of the incoming rays that form the image (often called the far-field) will propagate throught the spectrograph and change the physical position of the spectral lines on the detector.
+For this reason, the light received by the spectrograph should be as stable as possible as a function of time.
 This means that the light feeding system should be as insensitive as possible to atmospheric effects (like seeing variations, and atmospheric turbulence in general) and to centering effects (that lead to only a fraction of the light of the stellar disk enterring the spectrograph).

-Using a fiber to scramble the light one ensures an homogeneous light distribution at the end of the fiber and into the spectrograph, rendering the spectra virtually insensible to variations on the distribution of ligh.
-The use of a double-scrambling optical system ensures scrambling of both the near-field and the far-field of the light beam.
-Modern fibres are manufactured with a polygonal cross-section; the non-circular cross section breaks the radial symmetry of the waveguide and with it the geometric regularity the internal reflections inside the fibre, attaining a more homogeneous light distribution at the exit. recent works show that the best scrambling is achieved using octagonal fibres (e.g., Chazelas et al, 2012, SPIE, V. 8450, p9).
-Since a variation of the light distribution at the entrance of the spectrograph can be translated into a position of the lines on the detector, a high scrambling and illumination is necessary for the measurement of precise RVs.
+By using a fiber to scramble the light one ensures an homogeneous light distribution at the end of the fiber and into the spectrograph, rendering the spectra virtually insensible to light distribution variations.
+Moreover, the use of a double-scrambling optical system ensures scrambling of both the near-field and the far-field of the light beam.
+Modern fibres are manufactured with a polygonal cross-section; the non-circular cross section breaks the radial symmetry of the waveguide, and with it the geometric regularity the internal reflections inside the fibre, attaining a more homogeneous light distribution at the exit.
+Recent works show that the best scrambling is achieved using octagonal fibres (e.g., Chazelas et al, 2012, SPIE, V. 8450, p9).
+Since a variation of the light distribution at the entrance of the spectrograph can be translated into a position of the lines on the detector, a high scrambling and illumination is necessary for line position stability and the measurement of precise RVs.

-Given that the light traverses the spectrograph and interacts with the different optical components inside it, the location of the lines on the detector will depend on the position of each optical elements.
-To obtain the most repeatable line measurements possible the optical setup of the spectrograph should be kept fixed.
+Given that the light traverses the spectrograph and interacts with the different optical components inside it, the location of the lines on the detector will depend on the position of each optical element.
+To obtain the most repeatable line center measurement possible, the optical setup of the spectrograph should thus be kept fixed.
 For the same reason the refractivity index of the air should be kept as small and constant as possible.
 Following this reasoning, the high-precision RV spectrographs are stabilized in pressure P and temperature T, the two parameters running the refraction index $n \equiv n(P, T)$.